 We all want to improve ourselves.
 You may want to be more outgoing or more patient.
 You might want to learn a new skill.
 Maybe you just want to be happier.
 For most of us, self-improvement doesn’t come very easily or naturally.
 When done properly, journaling can help you define your goals and make them a reality.

-In this article, we’ll start by looking at some general tips on journaling for self-improvement, and how to get started.
+We’ll discuss these steps with detailed examples.
+We’ll start by looking at some general tips on journaling for self-improvement, and how to get started.
 Then, we’ll go through each of the main steps in detail.
-Finally, I’ll show you how journaling for self-improvement has helped me to achieve one of my goals.
+Finally, I’ll show you how journaling for self-improvement has helped me to achieve one of my goals recently.

 - A personal example of journaling for self-improvement

 Journaling for self-improvement doesn’t have to be complicated, and it doesn’t have to be time-consuming either.
 Journaling is a bit like meditation: it helps you stay focused, and gives you the tools you need for self-improvement.
 It also helps keep you accountable.

 Getting started with journaling can be a bit daunting, but it’s something everybody can do well.

 The great thing about journaling is that it’s personal – there’s no right way to do it!
 If you already keep a journal or track your happiness, that’s great – you may want to go straight to our guidelines on journaling for self-improvement.
 If not, take the time to read through this section on how to start your journal successfully.